 Native hibiscus (Hibiscus moscheutos) – also known as common rose mallow, swamp mallow, or marsh hibiscus – are native to the southeastern US.
 Choose between pink, red and white flowering varieties.
 As its name suggests, the swamp mallow prefers marshy wetland habitats, but can tolerate drier spots if kept well watered.
 The scarlet rose mallow is a beautiful variety, common in Florida, which can grow to 4 to 8 feet tall (1 to 2.5 m.).

-'Make sure to cut its stems back towards the end as they’re from the previous season and the plant will not bloom from these.
+'Make sure to cut its stems back towards the end as they are from the previous season and the plant will not bloom from these.
 You should do that in late winter or early spring before the new growth.
-Always use sharp blades and if the plant looks tender and leaning, you can tie it to a supporting stake.’
+Always use sharp blades and if the plant looks tender and leaning, you can tie it to a supporting stake,’ says Gena.

 How to prune tropical hibiscus

 Tropical hibiscus share some characteristics with the native hibiscus.
-If you live in a cooler climate, it’s still possible to grow tropical hibiscus.
-In this case you will treat it as an annual, or bring it indoors into a conservatory or heated greenhouse before the temperatures start to drop outside.
+If you live in a cooler climate, it’s still possible to grow tropical hibiscus, but in this case you will treat it as an annual, or bring it indoors into a conservatory or heated greenhouse before the temperatures start to drop outside.

 ‘In the US the best time to prune is in spring or when the weather starts warming up.
 Never prune tropical hibiscus in fall as you risk freezing the new and still tender growth.
 Also, it’s recommended to bring your tropical hibiscus inside in winter if it’s planted in a pot.
 On the other hand, if you live in a tropical area, you can prune the plant all year round.
 Start pruning by removing the outer growth and any suckers growing around the base.
 Of course, keep an eye on diseased branches to avoid spreading.’